-A Science: Key skills and knowledge by unit and year group document is also available, showing which units give coverage of each of the statements in this document.
+A Science: Key skills and knowledge by unit and year group document will be available once the full scheme is published, showing which units give coverage of each of the statements in this document.

 This document is regularly updated to reflect updates to our website.
-This version was created on 20.11.24.
+This version was created on 29.03.24.
 The latest version can always be found here.

-Copyright: While we encourage you to share this document within your school community, please ensure that it is only uploaded to your school website if it is password protected.
+Copyright: While we encourage you to share this document within your school community, please ensure that it is only uploaded to your school website if it is password protected. © Copyright Kapow Primary 2022